marcgithub23/pp4-reads-reviews/README.md

 - For prepopulating the slug field using slugify in a Django form, this [stackoverflow thread](https://stackoverflow.com/questions/55314246/pre-populate-slug-field-into-a-form-field-of-a-django-site) was consulted.
 - For defensive mechanism against unauthorised access, this [stackoverflow thread](https://stackoverflow.com/questions/40894567/django-updateview-dispatch-reduce-the-number-of-queries) was consulted.
 - For implementing signals and receivers for automating profile creation when a user registers and linking both, my mentor [Juliia Konovalova](https://github.com/IuliiaKonovalova) showed me how using her own code as an example.
 - For using the Django extension pygraphviz, this [article](https://yathomasi.medium.com/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16) was consulted.
+Thanks to mentor [Tim Nelson](https://github.com/TravelTimN) for introducing this to me on the third and final mentor session for this project.
 - For styling the website, the following resources were consulted:
     - [Bootstrap 5 examples](https://getbootstrap.com/docs/5.3/examples/)
     - This [article](https://realpython.com/django-pagination/#djangos-built-in-paginator) for the pagination